TREASURIES-Two-year yields rise, spreads fall on Powell nomination

 Powell, who was widely expected to be tapped for a second term, will helm the central bank as it begins to pull back its emergency-level support of the economy and tame inflation, which recently hit its highest levels since 1990.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up 5.1 basis points at 0.556%, hitting its highest level since early March 2020.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, briefly topped 0.58%, its highest level since early March 2020, following a weak auction of $58 billion in notes, said Lou Brien, an analyst at DRW Trading.

-That move suggests the market anticipates a more aggressive tapering move by the Fed in 2022, said Ian Lyngen, head of U.S. Rates Strategy at BMO Capital Markets.
+Rising short-term yields suggests that the market is anticipating a more aggressive tapering move by the Fed in 2022, said Ian Lyngen, head of U.S. Rates Strategy at BMO Capital Markets.
 Powell's nomination "certainly puts an earlier liftoff on the table," he said.

 Fed funds futures, meanwhile, now reflect that the central bank will raise rates in June.

-Spreads between 5 and 30-year Treasuries fell to their lowest levels since March 2020.
+Spreads between 5 and 30-year Treasuries fell to their lowest levels since March 2020, while the spread between 5 and 10-year Treasuries fell to their lowest since July 2020.

 Price